List of schools affected by concrete safety fears

 – The Coopers’ Company and Coborn School, Essex

-No students will be on site on Monday or Tuesday, BBC News reported.
+No students were on site on Monday or Tuesday, BBC News reported.

 – The Gilberd School, Colchester, Essex